rowidanagah/Python-for-profesional/Playing_with_Folders/Context_Manager.md

  # the open file has automaticlly been clossed
 ```

-  Context manager commenly used with reading and wrting files to assist in conserving system memory and improve resorce managment by ensuring that each process holds its resources while excuting.
+  Context manager is commonly used with reading and writing files to assist in conserving system memory and improve resource management by ensuring that each process holds its resources while executing.

   > Opening a file using `with` statement ensures that [File descriptor](https://www.computerhope.com/jargon/f/file-descriptor.htm) are closed automatically.